christinadelta/ORAMMA/README.md

 * Posner cuing task (simple version adapted from Posner, 1980)
 * Additional singleton task (simple version adapted from Theeuwes, 1992)
 * Attentional capture task (version with faces and houses as stimuli)

+## Coming soon
+* Documentation of the completed tasks
+* Instructions on how to run a task
+* Duration discrimination task
+* N-back task